 For deriving autonomous decisions, Uber uses their in-house system Michelangelo.
 This system discovers and manages metadata, and ontology.
 This process is necessary for deriving data-driven performance.

-Apart from the new-born data-driven startups, established businesses have also realized the use of data for performing better in this competitive and advancing market.
+This helps users get a ride to their destination with the near-by drivers.
+Not just startups, established businesses have also realized the use of data for performing better.

-Being a 182-year-old company, they created an open platform for small agricultural start-ups that allows small-sized businesses to leverage the power of data analysis.
+Being a 182-year-old company, they created an open platform for small agricultural start-ups for small-sized businesses to leverage data analysis.